 - 1 cup pecans

-- 32 oz cream cheese, (full fat, room temperature)
+- 32 oz cream cheese, full fat cream cheese at room temperature

 - 2 cups brown sugar